 \section{Spectrum of the reduced transfer matrix for single-cut bipartitions and OBC}

 In this appendix we present a proof of the spectral equivalence of all reduced transfer matrices $A_p^{(n)}$.
 Let us denote with $\Sigma(C)$ the spectrum of a matrix $C$.
 First, we note that $\Sigma(A_p^{(n)}) = \Sigma(R_p^{(n)}) \cup \{1,1\}$, so that we shall focus on $\Sigma(R_p^{(n)})$ from now on.
 The largest eigenvalue in the spectrum of $R_p^{(n)}$ will be denoted as $\lambda_2$ and corresponds to the second largest eigenvalue of the reduced transfer matrix $A_p^{(n)}$.
-In order to compute the spectrum, we shall present a computation done for fixed $n$ and $p$, the generalization to general matrix size and canonical protocol will be then straightforward.
+To compute the spectrum, we present a computation done for fixed $n$ and $p$, the generalization to general matrix size and canonical protocol will then be straightforward.
 That said, let us take $n=14$ and $p=5$.
-We wish to compute $\det(R_5^{(14)} - \lambda) = 0$, i.e.
+We wish to compute $\det(R_5^{(14)} - \lambda) = 0$, i.e.,

-We continue by using Laplace expansion around the fourth row (in general that would be the $(p-1)$th row).
+We continue by using Laplace expansion around the fourth row (in general that would be the $(p-1)$st row).
 By using elementary properties of determinants (such as $\det(A \oplus B) = \det A \det B$) we get

-In the equation above we see a sum of products of 2 determinants.
-We recognize 5 out of these 6 determinants as determinant of either $\det(S^{(6)}-\lambda)$ (see Eq.~\ref{eq:SR}), $\det(B^{(6)}-\lambda)$ or $\det(B^{(8)}-\lambda)$ (Eq.~\ref{eq:BWR}).
-In the next step, we shall find a relation between the last determinant and $\det A_1^{(k)}$.
+In the equation above we see a sum of products of two determinants.
+We recognize five out of these six determinants as determinant of either $\det(S^{(6)}-\lambda)$ (see Eq.~\ref{eq:SR}), $\det(B^{(6)}-\lambda)$ or $\det(B^{(8)}-\lambda)$ (Eq.~\ref{eq:BWR}).
+In the next step, we find a relation between the last determinant and $\det A_1^{(k)}$.
 Let us denote with $O^{(k)}$ determinants of the form

 where $E_{1,1}$ is a matrix having $1$ at position $(1,1)$ and $0$ elsewhere.
 We see that $\det O^{(6)}$ is present in the last term of Eq.~\ref{eq:det-minors}.
 Laplace expanding $\det O^{(k)}$ and $\det S^{(k)}$ around the first row we get two recursive relations